finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 > FeeProperties getFeeProperties(scope, code, feeCode, effectiveAt, asAt)

-[EXPERIMENTAL] GetFeeProperties: Get Fee properties
+[EXPERIMENTAL] GetFeeProperties: Get Fee properties.

 Get all the properties of a single fee.